kabuto-mk7/PomodoroTimer/README.md

 Here is a full list of features this app currently supports

 * Play, begins a 25 minute timer.
+* Break, after the 25 minute timer, a second 5 minute timer begins.
 * Reset, resets the current timer back to 25 minutes.
 * Custom timer (NOT YET IMPLEMENTED).
 * Custom break timer (NOT YET IMPLEMENTED).